Chemistry 432 Ms. Cleary

 and easy to read.
 All work for problems and calculations must be shown.

-There will be a 50% deduction for late homework.
-Late homework will not be
+THE CALCULATIONS WILL BE GIVEN A ZERO.
+There will be a 50% deduction for

-Before each lab I will explain the lab to you.
+Before each lab, I will explain the lab procedure to you.
 Preparation for

 the lab is essential.
-You must carefully read each lab before the
+You should carefully read each lab before the

-Normally, one lab will be performed for each chapter covered.
-Lab
+Normally, one lab will be performed for each topic covered.
+Lab assignments

-assignments are due the second class after the lab; they must be neatly typed
+are due two days after the lab: they must be neatly written, and easy to

-or written and easy to read, with all data and calculations shown.
-(Refer to
+read, with all data and calculations shown.
+(Refer to format).

 There will be a 10-point deduction for late labs.
-Labs missed due to an
+There is no make-up for

 Safety in the chemistry lab is critical.
 Students will follow proper lab